react-boilerplate/react-boilerplate/docs/general/server-configs.md

 ## Apache

-This boilerplate includes an `app/.htaccess` file that does three things:
+This boilerplate includes an `app/.htaccess` file that does two things:

-1. Redirect all traffic to HTTPS because ServiceWorker only works for encrypted traffic.
+1. Redirect all traffic to HTTPS.
 2. Rewrite all pages (e.g. `yourdomain.com/subpage`) to `yourdomain.com/index.html`
     to let `react-router` take care of presenting the correct page.
-3. Ensure that sw.js is not cached.
-This is required for updates to be downloaded in offline-first mode.

 > Note: For performance reasons you should probably adapt this to run as a static
 > `.conf` file (typically under `/etc/apache2/sites-enabled` or similar) so that